 The vastness of the energy industry makes it especially vulnerable, Steidler said.

 "It's a big, big chain, and there's just inherently a lot of entry points," he said.

 Like the bank robbers of old, hackers start by researching their targets.
 That includes scouring the Internet to see how an organization works, identify its business partners and look for weak spots.

-“Often, that gives you much richer information than technical activity,” Orlando said.
+“Often, that gives you much richer information than technical activity,” he said.
 “That’s far more efficient than trying to scan a network or doing the other things that might tip a network off that they’re being targeted.”

 THE ART OF ESPIONAGE

-In the report, the government said the attackers went after their big targets with several types of emails – resumés, curricula vitae, policy documents – and in each, they made reference to control systems.
+In their report, the government said the attackers went after their big targets with several types of emails – resumés, curricula vitae, policy documents – and in each, they made reference to control systems.
 In other words, they were using the intel they collected from their surveillance to create a plausible, well-informed email likely to fool someone into opening the malware-laced attachment.

 One of the ruses: An invitation to a New Year’s Eve party.